-- The Government is stepping up efforts in I&T development in eight major areas, including: (a) increasing resources for R&D; (b) pooling together technology talent; (c) providing investment funding; (d) providing technological research infrastructure; (e) reviewing existing legislations and regulations; (f) opening up government data; (g) Government leading changes to procurement arrangements; and (h) strengthening popular science education.
+- The Government is stepping up efforts in I&T development in eight major areas, including: increasing resources for R&D; pooling together technology talent; providing investment funding; providing technological research infrastructure; reviewing existing legislations and regulations; opening up government data; enhancing procurement arrangements; and strengthening popular science education.
 So far, the Government has invested over $100 billion.

 - Universities in Hong Kong are consistently among the top in world rankings.
 Of the top 100 universities in the Quacquarelli Symonds (QS) World University Rankings 2024, five are from Hong Kong.

 - The Government is pressing ahead with the establishment of two InnoHK research clusters on healthcare technologies and on artificial intelligence and robotics technologies in Science Park.
-By providing financial assistance to non-profit-making research institutions, we aim to attract world class scientific research institutions and technology enterprises to Hong Kong to conduct more R&D projects in collaboration with local universities and scientific research institutions.
+We aim to attract world class scientific research institutions and technology enterprises to Hong Kong to conduct more R&D projects in collaboration with local universities and scientific research institutions.
 The clusters will pool and nurture more technology talents in Hong Kong.
 We will explore the setting up of a third InnoHK research cluster to further promote global R&D collaboration in Hong Kong.

 Chinese Academy of Sciences Memorandum of Understanding Signing Ceremony

 - The Government and the Chinese Academy of Sciences (CAS) signed a memorandum of understanding in November 2018, which confirms that CAS will establish an affiliated institution in Hong Kong with a view to facilitating its Guangzhou Institutes of Biomedicine and Health and Institute of Automation to respectively establish their presence in the two research clusters for launching R&D work.

 - Hong Kong has more than 40 academicians of CAS and Chinese Academy of Engineering.
 We will establish a Greater Bay Area academician alliance in Hong Kong was officially established on 1 April 2021 to promote the participation of academicians in the development of the Greater Bay Area.
 The affiliated institution of CAS in Hong Kong will also serve as the secretariat of the Greater Bay Area academician alliance and provide support for its daily operation.